My Ectopic Pregnancy + Near-Death Experience

 In recovery, I’m all alone.
 I take this time to message my sister, “I’m pregnant.”
-I knew it was going to be the only time I would be able to tell someone that.
-The only time I would be able to “announce” my pregnancy.
+I knew it was going to be the only time I would be able to “announce” my pregnancy.

 Then the surgery team starts piling in, introducing themselves, and explaining what is going to happen.
 They said because they don’t know the extent of the damage inside they are unsure if I was going to have 3 incisions, keyhole laparoscopy surgery, or if they were going to have to cut me from end to end, belly button to the uterus and they won’t know until they get inside.

 They ask me if I want a DNR order.
 I denied it.
 I told them to check everything on their list that will keep me alive.
 So they do, and I sign the papers.